Hemanthc06/CGPA_BOOSTER/README.md

 ## 📖 Overview

-**CGPA Booster** is a web-based academic companion designed for students who want to take control of their academic performance.
+**AcadHub** is a web-based academic companion designed for students who want to take control of their academic performance.
 It replaces scattered spreadsheets and sticky notes with a single, intelligent dashboard that tracks everything from semester grades to daily attendance.

-Built with **Spring Boot** on the backend and a lightweight **vanilla JavaScript** frontend, the app delivers a fast, responsive experience without the overhead of a heavy SPA framework.
+Built with **Spring Boot** on the backend and a lightweight **vanilla JavaScript** frontend, AcadHub delivers a fast, responsive experience without the overhead of a heavy SPA framework.

+> **AcadHub — Everything academic, all in one place.**

 ---